katymadier/katymadier.github.io/README.md

 ## Acknowledgments

-* Thanks to everyone at the University of Michigan Information Interaction Lab.
+* Thanks to the University of Michigan Information Interaction Lab.
 Most of this work was completed in or around the lab over the last year.